Associate Professor Emerita of History

 Wednesdays 1- 4 and by welcome appointment

-My research and teaching interests include the social history of modern Britain, the imperial history of modern Europe, and Anglo-American attitudes about race, crime, and urban poverty in Anglo-American political culture.
+My research and teaching interests include the social history of modern Britain, the imperial history of modern Europe, and the ideological intersections of race, crime, and urban poverty in Anglo-American political culture.
 Congregational missions and the making of an imperial culture in nineteenth-century England (Stanford, 1999) explored the influence of evangelical missionary organizations on Victorian perceptions of colonized people as well as and in relation to the metropolitan poor.
-My research interests have since taken a more domestic turn, focusing primarily on urban crime and child poverty in early Victorian London.
-I am currently studying a south London parish that figures prominently in the biographical experience and literary expression of Charles Dickens, the most influential chronicler of the London poor.
+My research interests have since taken a more domestic turn.
+I am working on a local history of a south London parish that figures prominently in the biographical experience and publications of Charles Dickens, perhaps the most influential chronicler of the London poor.
 A second project is taking me further afield from my scholarly training and closer to home: my family's history and the genealogy of white supremacy in Clarendon County, SC.

 Thorne, S. "Feminism and empire: women activists in imperial Britain, 1790-1865."
 JOURNAL OF GLOBAL HISTORY 6, no. 3 (November 2011): 541-542.
 Full Text